nubenetes/awesome-kubernetes/docs/golang.md

 - [thenewstack.io: Getting Started with Go and InfluxDB](https://thenewstack.io/getting-started-with-go-and-influxdb/)
 - [go.dev: A new search experience on pkg.go.dev](https://go.dev/blog/pkgsite-search-redesign)
 - [quii/learn-go-with-tests](https://github.com/quii/learn-go-with-tests) Learn Go with test-driven development
+- [erik-engheim.medium.com: Go Does Not Need a Java Style GC](https://erik-engheim.medium.com/go-does-not-need-a-java-style-gc-ac99b8d26c60) Why does Go not need a fancy expensive garbage collector like Java and C#?

 ## Tutorials
 - [==dev.to: Create a Restful API with Golang from scratch== 🌟](https://dev.to/pacheco/create-a-restful-api-with-golang-from-scratch-42g2)